Singapore country brief

 Innovation and science

 Both Singapore and Australia recognise the importance of innovation to create modern and dynamic economies.
-Singapore is a world leader in building a supportive, flexible environment for emerging businesses and Australia has a world-class research system and outward-looking creative, businesses that are ready to collaborate internationally.
+Singapore is a world leader in building a supportive, flexible environment for emerging businesses and Australia has a world-class research system and outward-looking and creative businesses that are ready to collaborate internationally.

 Australia and Singapore are committed to cultural activities that further develop our people-to-people links.
-We signed an MOU on cooperation in the field of Arts and Culture in 2015.
-Singapore and Australia signed an MOU on Cooperation in Sport in September 2017 to further our cooperation on sport and sports administration.
+We signed an MOU on cooperation in the field of Arts and Culture in 2015.The National Museum of Australia recently renewed their MOU with Singapore's National Heritage Board in September 2023.
+The Queensland Art Gallery and Gallery of Modern Art renewed their MOU with the Singapore Art Museum in 2021, and in 2022 the Melbourne Symphony Orchestra renewed an MOU with Singapore's Symphony Orchestra.
+Singapore and Australia renewed an MOU on Cooperation in Sport in September 2020 to further our cooperation on sport and sports administration.